Business case: a research intelligence console for our corpus

 Success metrics

-• Researchers find material via the console that they could not find via traditional search
+- Researchers find archive material via the console that traditional search did not surface.

-• Chat answers cite specific passages that the researcher can verify
+- Chat answers reliably cite passages a researcher can verify against the source on the spot.

 Investment and timeline